Orange is the new black

 The beauty of colour trends is that you can wear vintage and still be bang on trend.
 Whether it’s an orange 50s dress with wide skirt, or a v neck Lacoste sweater.
 It’s all about how you wear it.

-Right now the orange trend is either muted or loud and proud.
+Right now the Orange is the new black trend is either muted or loud and proud.
 It’s on coats, trousers, dresses and skirts.

 It doesn’t have to remind you of Halloween either, it can be chic and if you wear it as a bright standout colour, then you’ll have little need of anything in the way of accessories.